-It’s finally 2021!
-After enduring 2020, we have never been happier to welcome a new year.
-A pandemic, quarantining and isolation –amongst endless other challenges– have caused extra introspection over recent months.
-While looking ahead into a brighter future, we’re re-thinking our resolution strategy.
+We are looking ahead into a brighter future with 2022 on the horizon!
+How will we get there?
+By re-thinking our resolution strategy.
 This year, it’s all about quality over quantity, and a recognition that small, incremental changes can be most beneficial.
-If you hit snooze today 4 times or missed your morning workout, know that it’s OKAY!
-Before feeling too down on yourself for not keeping up, remember that you’re not alone and that there is plenty of time to get your goals in check.
 There are quite a few reasons why 80% of resolutions fail by February, but there are just as many ways to re-route and refocus your energy toward the positive changes you’re after.

 Let’s break it down…